-Pour this glossy chocolate mirror glaze over a cake and turn it into a gorgeous chocolate cake - Today, I'm sharing how to make it with just 5 simple steps!
+Pour this glossy chocolate mirror glaze over any cake and turn it into a gorgeous chocolate cake!
+Today, I'm sharing how to make it with simple tools and ingredients with just 5 easy steps!
+And the result is amazing - The consistency is just right - not too firm or soft, and the chocolate flavor is well-balanced.
+It is the only dark chocolate mirror glaze recipe I use for any chocolate cake.

 Let's get started!